google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 ## Next Up

-Learn about the basics of Web Payments, including how the web payment ecosystem works and the anatomy of payment apps in
+Learn about the basics of W3C Payment APIs, including how the W3C Payment APIs ecosystem works and the anatomy of payment apps, in
 [How the Payment Ecosystem Works](https://drive.google.com/a/google.com/open?id=1PwPi_TD3G-kQyz31nW-1A4A5kvoCy7UCz6grk1TMaE8).